Python3-Training/tarback/README.md

 * Change **Options**.`DEFAULT_FOLDER` to YOUR backup location.
 * (optional) Add to `cron` so as to run automatically?

+Since 2023/07/13 dynamic option [re]configuration, online backup reporting, as well as an oh-so-cool backup 'gap-days' set of 'ops are also presently possible.
+Use `tarback2.py --help` to check-out the new options.

 I've more features to add (`tarback3`?) as time permits...